 3. Repacks cannot be taken out of accounts unless you are a staff member.
 Merchandise, food, and beverages cannot be taken out of accounts.

-4. Money on account may not be transferred to another person’s account without permission from management.
+4. Money on account may not be transferred to another person’s account.

 6. Any funds left inactive on account for five years will be considered abandoned and forfeited.
 There are no refunds of any type available after 24 hours.

 7. If bulk tickets are purchased, they must be used in the year of purchase, remaining tickets may not be carried over to the next year.

 8. It is the individual jumpers’ responsibility to monitor his or her account.
 You are encouraged to check your account daily.
 At the closing of each business day, the computer is considered to be correct, and discrepancies will not be considered at a later date.